Will1Dexter/subtle-wired/README.md

-# simple-dependency-injector
+# subtle-wired

 A simple reflection-based dependency injector.
+The name `subtle-wired` comes from the goal of making these connections between dependencies something subtle, light, and straightforward.